 Great British Gin Festival

 The Great British Gin Festival will continue its tour of Britain in 2020, bringing 100 different gins from around the world to a range of locations.
-With cocktail demos and presentations from industry producers, they’ll be a generous helping of flavoured gins to test the taste buds, all with a background of live music.
+With cocktail demos and presentations from industry producers, there’ll be a generous helping of flavoured gins to test the taste buds, all with a background of live music.

 Tantalise your taste buds at The Old Truman Brewery on Brick Lane, as the team behind the hugely successful Craft Beer Rising launches BrewLDN in the capital, bringing together more than a hundred of the finest craft brewers and cider producers.
 Visitors can sample an array of delicious street food, snacks and live music across all three days of the event.